HOW SAFE IS YOUR TEAM?

 WHAT GETS MEASURED…

-Comparative High-Performance Teams is the diagnostic tool to help you benchmark your teams’ behaviors, comparing them with the behaviors that make the difference in effectiveness.
+Richard’s diagnostic tools to help you benchmark your teams’ behaviors, comparing them with the behaviors that make the difference in effectiveness.
 By observing and measuring how your team members connect, communicate, and collaborate with one another, it’s easy to identify what’s serving the psychological safety goals that correlate directly with performance increases.

 DESIGNING THE TRANSFORMATION